Tomcli/community/teps/0101-env-in-pod-template.md

 3. Allow cluster admin to define a list of cluster-wide forbidden environment variables in the Tekton `config-defaults` configmap.
 When users define environment variables in the Taskrun and Pipelinerun spec, check the list of forbidden environment variables and throw out a validation error if any of the environment variables is forbidden.

+4. Since there are many places that can define the environment variables with this feature, the precedence order is
+   a.
+Global Level Forbidden Environment Variables
+   b.
+Global Level Default Environment Variables in Tekton Default Pod Template
+   c.
+PipelineRun Level Environment Variables in PipelineRun Pod Template
+   d.
+TaskRun Level Environment Variables in TaskRun Pod Template
+   e.
+Task Level Environment Variables in Task Step Template
+   f.
+Step Level Environment Variables in Step Container Spec

 ## Proposal